rishimukherjee/instamojo-php-api-wrapper/README.md

     }
     ?>

-This will give you an array containing Payment Requests creates so far.
-Note that the payments related to individual Payment Request are returned with this query.
+This will give you an array containing Payment Requests created so far.
+Note that the payments related to individual Payment Request are not returned with this query.

-`paymentRequestsList()` also accepts an optional array containing keys `max_created_at` , `min_created_at`, `'min_modified_at'`
-and `'max_modified_at'` for filtering the list of Payment Requests.
+`paymentRequestsList()` also accepts an optional array containing keys `'max_created_at'` , `'min_created_at'`, `'min_modified_at'` and `'max_modified_at'` for filtering the list of Payment Requests.
 Note that it is not required to pass all of the keys.

     $response = $api->paymentRequestsList(array(
         "max_created_at" => "2015-11-19T10:12:19Z",
         "min_created_at" => "2015-10-29T12:51:36Z"
         ));

-Details related to supported datetime format check the related documentation: https://www.instamojo.com/developers/request-a-payment-api/#toc-filtering-payment-requests
+For details related to supported datetime format check the documentation: https://www.instamojo.com/developers/request-a-payment-api/#toc-filtering-payment-requests

 ## Request a Payment Parameters